EntrustCorporation/draft-rats-pkix-evidence/draft-ounsworth-rats-pkix-evidence.md

 {{I-D.ietf-lamps-csr-attestation}} is agnostic to the content and the encoding of Evidence.
-To offer interoperability it is necessary to define a format that is utilized in a specific deployment environment environment.
+To offer interoperability it is necessary to define a format that is utilized in a specific deployment environment.
 Hardware security modules and other trusted execution environments, which have been using ASN.1-based encodings for a long time prefer the use of the same format throughout their software ecosystem.
 For those use cases